bjnath/season_of_docs_2020/suggestion.md

 you will better understand your requirements, and the docs you do do write will be sound.

+## Four things called documentation

+Divide-and-conquer applies also to docs.
+Documentation has four goals, reulting in four kinds of documentation with four goals and four writing approaches: tutorials, how-to guides, technical reference, and explanation.

+This is the stunning insight of Daniele Procida: https://documentation.divio.com/.
+Attacking each goal with the right focus and perspective makes the job easier.
+(And your docs will be better organized, and readers will have an easier time finding what they need.)

 <a name="season_fn"></a>[1] 2019 Season of Docs; several of us participated.
 We look forward to rejoining as [the 2020 Season of Docs](https://developers.google.com/season-of-docs/) gets underway.<br>
 <a name="fish_fn"></a>[2] "Give a man a fish, and you feed
 him for a day.
 Teach a man to fish, and you feed him for a lifetime."